 measure of individualism-collectivism.

-volume, however, Douglas Glen Whitman demonstrates that group selection can be reconciled
+Reconciling Group Selection and Methodological Individualism - TODD J. ZYWICKI.
+Abstract: Methodological individualism underpins economic analysis.
+In his paper in this volume, however, Douglas Glen Whitman demonstrates that group selection can be reconciled with methodological individualism.

 Institutional individualism and institutional change: the search for a middle way mode of explanation - Fernando Toboso.

 Institutional individualism is a mode of

 explanation that yields non-systemic and non-reductionist explanations at the same time as

 it allows for the incorporation into economic theories and models of the many formal and